Higher Airy structures, W algebras and topological recursion: Introduction

 There are two key features in the definition of quantum Airy structures that are responsible for existence and uniqueness of a solution.
 The first one is the particular form of the differential operators $H_i$, which implies that the differential constraints $H_i Z = 0$ translate into a recursive system for the coefficients $F_{g,n}[\alpha]$.
 The second is the subalgebra property, which, together with the form of the operators, ensures the existence of a solution.

 While quantum Airy structures may be understood as an abstract construction of Virasoro-like constraints, they were first introduced in \cite{KS} as generalizations of the topological recursion of Chekhov, Eynard and Orantin \cite{EO,EORev}.
-The Chekhov-Eynard-Orantin topological recursion appears rather different from quantum Airy structures or Virasoro constraints \emph{a priori}.
+The Chekhov--Eynard--Orantin topological recursion appears rather different from quantum Airy structures or Virasoro constraints \emph{a priori}.
 It starts from the geometry of a spectral curve $\mathcal{C}$, and constructs an infinite sequence of meromorphic symmetric differentials on $\mathcal{C}^n$ through a period computation.
-But it turns out that for any admissible spectral curve with simple ramification, the Chekhov-Eynard-Orantin topological recursion can be recast into a quantum Airy structure.
+But it turns out that for any admissible spectral curve with simple ramification, the Chekhov--Eynard--Orantin topological recursion can be recast into a quantum Airy structure.
 In other words, its recursive structure is equivalent to the collection of differential constraints of a quantum Airy structure.

-Thus, quantum Airy structures provide a clear conceptual framework behind the Chekhov-Eynard-Orantin topological recursion, and a generalization thereof.
+Thus, quantum Airy structures provide a clear conceptual framework behind the Chekhov--Eynard--Orantin topological recursion, and a generalization thereof.
 In particular, it clarifies the relations between topological recursion, symplectic geometry and deformation quantization.
 It also incorporates earlier observations of Kazarian about the role of symplectic loop spaces and polarizations in the theory of \cite{EORev} (see also \cite{KZ}) and provides a simpler approach to the relation with the Givental group action and semi-simple cohomological field theories established in \cite{DBOSS}.